 Each artwork is accompanied by its story.
 Where more details are known about how it was lost, such as in an especially daring or elaborate heist, we’ve included links to news reports or investigations so you can read more for yourself.
 They include:

 The Concert by Johannes Vermeer – This painting by Dutch Master Johannes Vermeer is valued at over $200 million, making it the most expensive missing artwork.
 It used to hang in the Isabella Stewart Gardner Museum in Boston, Massachusetts until its theft in 1990.

-Portrait of a Courtesan by Caravaggio – Sometimes the story behind the painting can be as interesting as how it was lost.
+Portrait of a Courtesan by Caravaggio – Sometimes the story behind the painting can be as interesting as to how it was lost.
 This painting displays a courtesan named Fillide Melandroni.
-She appears in several Caravaggio’s paintings from the 1590s and there is a story of love-rivalry and murder behind his relationship this lady detailed in the gallery.
+She appears in several of Caravaggio’s paintings from the 1590s and there is a story of love-rivalry and murder behind his relationship this lady detailed in the gallery.

 The Just Judges by Jan van Eyck – The Adoration of the Mystic Lamb, of which this panel is part, is the world’s most stolen painting.
 It’s been involved in 13 different crimes, including six thefts – the most recent in 1934.

 Take a look for yourself at the breadth of art that remains missing today.